TAKE MY YOKE UPON YOU (Part 2)

 18 For I consider that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us.

 Apostle Peter also assures us of great rewards as yoke-fellows with Christ.

 12 Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you;

 13 but rejoice to the extent that you partake of Christ’s sufferings, that when His glory is revealed, you may also be glad with exceeding joy.

-But, if you evade taking upon you the yoke of Christ in this life and thus evade suffering or persecution for the sake of Christ, you will miss your reward when Christ returns to establish His physical everlasting Kingdom on the earth.
+But if you evade taking upon you the yoke of Christ in this life and thus evade suffering or persecution for the sake of Christ, you will miss your reward when Christ returns to establish His physical everlasting Kingdom on the earth.